Matt Mullenweg Vs... Everyone?

 This is a stark contrast with Automattic, who holds exclusive rights to the WordPress trademark.
 While there is a distinct difference between WordPress.com and the open source WordPress software, most wouldn’t know the difference - creating a drastic market advantage for Automattic and a vested interest in the name alone.
 If someone hears about Wix, they’re going to go to Wix.com to check it out.
 If someone hears about WordPress, they’re going to go to WordPress.com.
 They probably don’t even know that it’s possible to use WordPress otherwise.

 On top of this, we have a “benevolent dictator for life” who’s able have the final decision across the for-profit Automattic and the open source WordPress software.
-While that’s not “automattically” a bad thing on it’s own, it’s impossible to to stay impartial.
+While that’s not “automattically” a bad thing on it’s own, it’s impossible to stay impartial.
 Especially when your competitors hold a large share of the market that your own investors desperately want to control.

 This brings me to what I think might be the real motivation: the threat of being overshadowed by competitors, despite the clear competitive advantage that you started with.
 The contribution concern may be real, but again, it’s most likely far more influencened by other factors.